dwkerwin/ssm-config/README.md

 ### Caching

-- Configuration values are loaded once at initialization
+- SSM parameter values are loaded once at initialization and cached
-- Values are stored in environment variables for subsequent access
+- Environment variables are always checked at runtime and take precedence
-- No additional API calls are made after initialization
+- No additional API calls to SSM are made after initialization

 ## AWS Lambda Support